Justin Summerton

-Justin Summerton (born 14 January 1968, Wirral, England) is a New Zealand artist and writer, who lives in Dunedin, New Zealand.
+Justin Summerton is a New Zealand artist and writer, who lives in Dunedin, New Zealand.

 Early life and development

 Justin Summerton was born in Wirral Peninsula, in North West England.
 In 1972, when he was four years old, his family emigrated to New Zealand, where he lives presently.

 Summerton spent the next couple of decades in Dunedin.
 He completed a Bachelor of Commerce degree (1987) and a Bachelor of Arts degree (1993) at the University of Otago.

 In 1990, Summerton got a studio flat at St Clair Esplanade, in Dunedin, where he did some of his early experiments with oils, working mainly with seascapes.
 The following year, he had his first solo exhibition, at O'Brooks Gallery in Dunedin.

 Travelling and street painting

 In 1992, Summerton travelled to Liverpool.
 He rented a studio at the Bluecoat Chambers and worked on Liverpool cityscapes.
 He then went to paint and explore Paris, and then Copenhagen, in Denmark, where he was commissioned to paint a mural.

 Two years later, he went to the United States.
 There, he exhibited in Detroit and began "live painting" in Central Park in New York City.
 He then continued with street painting in Nice, in the Côte d'Azur, South of France.
 In 1995, he worked in a log cabin in Mendocino, Northern California.
 At that time, he exhibited his photomontage projects and oil on canvas at the International Art Café, in Haight-Ashbury, San Francisco.

 A year later, he was working at a studio in Redfern, in Sydney, Australia.
 While living there, he exhibited in a group show at the Darlinghurst Gallery, and he contributed with a photomontage study to the first Australian auction of contemporary photography at the Wemyss Gallery.

 In 1997, Summerton did paintings and photomontage studies of Tenerife (Canary Islands), Spain, Portugal, and London (live painting at Leicester Square).

 From 1997 to 1999, Summerton was based in Dunedin, working on his technique and basing his work around the St Clair seascape.
-In 1999, being a keen surfer, he based himself in Karekare, west of Auckland, living initially at Bob Harvey’s bach.
+In 1999, being a keen surfer, he based himself in Karekare, west of Auckland, living initially at Bob Harvey's bach.
 He is currently based in St Clair, Dunedin.